 In our own galaxy, the Milky Way, there are at least one hundred billion suns.
 Most of them, if not all, are probably orbited by one or more planets.
 The closest solar system to us is roughly 4 light years away, i.e., the light from there takes 4 years to reach us.
 We humans, on the other hand, would need tens of thousands of years with today’s technology to bridge the distance.
 Our galaxy has a diameter of around 100,000 light years, which doesn’t make traveling any easier.
 And most of the billions of other galaxies are millions and billions of light years away from our own galaxy.
 In this perspective, the planet on which we live appears to be lost in the vastness of space.
 But is this really the only perspective?

 In a NASA report released in 2023, unidentified anomalous phenomena (UAP) are called “one of our planet’s greatest mysteries.”
 Reports on objects with at least unusual characteristics can be found throughout history.
 However, investigations started only in the middle of the twentieth century, most of which were undertaken by military institutions and private research groups.
 In the present, there is a growing interest among scientists.
 The topic allows for a variety of scientific perspectives and approaches.
-However, it can also be an exciting subject in educational events.
-For example, social problems that accompany the topic, such as conspiracy theories, could be dealt with.
+It can also be an exciting subject in educational contexts.
+For example, societal problems such as conspiracy theories could be dealt with.

 There have always been significant changes to temperature and climate in the history of Planet Earth.
 The current climate change is therefore nothing new from a geological point of view.
 What is new, however, is that humans bear responsibility for climate change.
 Over the course of two centuries, the use of fossil fuels has reached a level by which the consequences for our climate can be measured and experienced.
 Temperatures are rising, polar ice sheets, and glaciers are melting, the oceans are warming, hurricanes are becoming more frequent and powerful, regions are undergoing desertification, rates of extinction are on the increase, and mankind is threatened in an unprecedented way.
 There are, then, many reasons to make climate change the subject of discussion.